orefalo/svelte-virtuallists/README.md

 ## About

-Keep your page efficient and fast: only shows the visible items, instead of displaying all your data in large lists.
+Keep your tables and lists efficient and fast: only render the visible items, instead of displaying all your data in large lists.

-This package originated from [svelte-tiny-virtual-list](https://github.com/jonasgeiler/svelte-tiny-virtual-list) and was modified to support Svelte 5, improved model handling, types, bug fixes, and overall project enhancement.
-Many thanks to the original [author](https://github.com/jonasgeiler).
+This package is a merge of [svelte-tiny-virtual-list](https://github.com/jonasgeiler/svelte-tiny-virtual-list) and [he-virtual-list](https://github.com/phphe/virtual-list), ported to Svelte 5.
+I spend many many hours to learn and build an improved version.
+Many thanks to the original authors.

 ## Features